MGSimard/portfolio-v3/README.md

 - [ ] Consider badges instead of text for text stack bio in nav sidebar
 - [ ] @container has decent adoption by now, see if I can find an excuse to use it?
 - [ ] New webdev header image
+- [ ] Center // in its container somehow (Trying avatar as text instead of actual image)

 </details>